 Who are the best people to talk to about additional support?

 In the first instance it is always best to speak to your child’s class teacher

-· SENDCo (Special Educational Needs or Disabilities Coordinator) Mrs J. Woodland
+· SENCo (Special Educational Needs Coordinator) Mrs J. Woodland

 · Head Teacher Mrs H Ashe